 Isobe Yaki Butter Shoyu Mochi Rice Cake

-Recently, I sometimes read online articles about Mochi and the other day found one saying the rice cake pairs well with butter.
-In the article, there were several examples of how to enjoy Mochi with butter, in which Butter Shoyu Mochi was included.
+I sometimes read online articles about Mochi, and the other day, I found one saying the rice cake pairs well with butter.

-As I wrote in this post, Japanese people tend to like the combination of butter, Shoyu or soy sauce, and rice, and Butter Shoyu Mochi is the Mochi version of Butter Shoyu Gohan.
+As I wrote in this post, we like the combination of butter, Shoyu (soy sauce), and rice, and Butter Shoyu Mochi is the Mochi version of Butter Shoyu Gohan.

 Isobe Yaki Butter Shoyu Mochi